Campaign Updates and Victories!

 Thousands of you joined our campaign urging CVS to address its wasteful, toxic paper receipts and this pressure led to a dialogue between Green America and CVS on its receipt practices.

-- Every year, receipt use in the United States consumes over three million trees and nearly nine billion gallons of water.
+- Every year, receipt use in the United States consumes over 3,680,000 trees and over 10 billion gallons of water.

 - Most thermal paper receipts are coated with BPA or BPS - BPA has been banned from other items because it contributes to developmental, reproductive, and neurological problems.